Adding Character to Your Home

 From the images above you can see that if the trim was a traditional white, the trim would have blended into the walls and the space would feel lackluster.

 Beams and thresholds.
 This is such an easy and unique way to add character to a space and make a bold statement.
 The wood threshold not only breaks up the two rooms, but it also adds texture.
 It enables viewers of the home to look up at the details, and not only at your furniture or walls.

 You should be proud of your home and be able to brag about it every now and then!

 These architectural details are truly what make a home unique and sets it apart.
 I hope you enjoyed seeing these examples of some of the specific projects in which these different styles of craftsmanship were on display!

-If you have a space or two in your home that needs a little love and some architectures interest please contact us to set up a CONSULTATION!
+If you have a space or two in your home that needs a little love and some architectural interest, please contact us to set up a Consultation!